ctools/ctools/doc/source/users/reference_manual/cslightcrv.rst

     Projection method.

 ``xref [real]``
-    Right Ascension / Galactic longitude of image/On region centre (J2000, in degrees).
+    Right Ascension / Galactic longitude of image / On region centre (J2000, in degrees).

 ``yref [real]``
-    Declination / Galactic latitude of image/On region centre (J2000, in degrees).
+    Declination / Galactic latitude of image / On region centre (J2000, in degrees).

 ``nxpix [integer]``
     Size of the Right Ascension / Galactic longitude axis for Cube analysis (in pixels).